Dynamics and Mechanism of CRISPR systems

-The Fatty Acid Amide Hydrolase is a key membrane protein involved in the control of pain, cancer and immune diseases.
-By using molecular dynamics techniques, including free energy methods and ab-initio MD, flanked by estensive analyses using Bayesian statistics and Machine Learning, I have clarified the mechanisms of lipid selection and degradation in the enzyme, with significant insights for the discovery of targeting drugs.
+The Fatty Acid Amide Hydrolase is a key membrane protein involved in the control of pain.
+By using molecular dynamics techniques, including free energy methods and ab-initio MD, flanked by estensive Bayesian statistics analysis, we clarified the mechanisms of lipid selection and degradation in the enzyme, with insights for the discovery of targeting drugs.

 Density Functional Theory for Solar Cells technology

 Solar cells are the energy revolution of the 21th century, converting solar energy in electricity.
-By using Density Functional Theory (DFT), I have characterised the atomistic and electronic structure nature of hybrid organic-inorganic perovskites, novel materials for solar cells technology.
-Our outcomes have been integrated with the experiments of the lab of Prof. M, Graetzel for developing more efficient solar cells technologies.
+By using Density Functional Theory, we characterized the atomistic and electronic structure nature of hybrid organic-inorganic perovskites, novel materials for solar cells technology.
+Our outcomes have been integrated with the experiments of the lab of Prof. M. Graetzel for developing more efficient solar cells technologies.

 A duel with pain: multi-target drug discovery